horseyhorsey/PinGod.VP.Examples/src/BasicGame/BasicGameVisualPinball/readme.md

 Uses standard VP player inputs.

 This table uses a version of the `core.vbs` to do general machine stuff.
-Default switches here are setup in the Godot project `InputMap`
+Default switches here are setup in the Godot projects `InputMap`.

+The default attract mode uses `2` for credits and start as `19`, flippers too, see below.

 ```
 Cabinet switches